the-sett/elm-aws-core/README.md

 AWS URI encoding was taken from the old `Encode` module and put in its own `Uri` module.

+Service and Credentials were made into type aliases instead of opaque custom types.
+This mean the accessor functions could be dropped.
+I don't see any reason to make these things opaque, there is no advantage in hiding the implementation.

+A lot of unused code was deleted.
+The API is now leaner and cleaner.

 # elm-aws-core

 This package provides the functionality needed to make HTTP requests to AWS